Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/instructions.md

 ## Compiling Your Code
 To compile your code, there are additional tool chains that you need to install beforehand, detailed instruction is included in the tutorial powerpoint.

-* Please refer to the tutorial powerpoint in either OneDriver or Google driver pdf name: `setup_embedded_env`.
+* Please refer to the tutorial powerpoint in either OneDriver or Google driver. pdf name: `setup_embedded_env` under `Module4_microcontrollers`.
 * __REMEMBER TO READ THE INSTRUCTIONS CAREFULLY AND THOROUGHLY BEFORE YOU START INSTALLING YOUR TOOLCAHIN FOR COMPILATION!__

 ## Hints and Reference